mkthewlis/Milestone-Project-3/README.md

 Thank you to the following people who helped with support and inspiration:

-- My mentor Seun Owonikoko for her attention to detail throughout the development process
+- My mentor [Seun Owonikoko](https://github.com/seunkoko) for her attention to detail throughout the development process
 - The talented *Code Institute* tutor Tim Nelson for his advice, guidance and support
-- My classmate Samantha Gore for reviewing my project and code
+- My classmate Samantha Gore for reviewing both my project and code
-- And as always, my family and friends for making me countless cups of tea and giving honest feedback throughout
+- And as always, a big thank you to my family and friends for making me countless cups of tea and giving honest feedback throughout